Founded Mar 2023 · AI lab · Now part of SpaceX (Nasdaq: SPCX) since Feb 2026

 Refresh cadence.
 Hand-curated values are re-verified monthly against the load-bearing primary sources (x.ai/news, the Memphis Colossus page, Musk's X account, SEC EDGAR full-text search, NVIDIA's most-recent 10-Q customer-concentration footnote, and the most-recent CNBC / Bloomberg / Reuters / The Information coverage). xAI is fast-moving in funding (every six to twelve months historically), corporate structure (two mergers in two years), and capex disclosures; monthly is the cadence that catches new funding rounds, Colossus milestones, customer announcements, and Clean Air Act docket movements within roughly four weeks of disclosure.

-Cross-references. xAI Leadership for the founders, current executive cohort, the Musk-personal-control governance subsection, and the Musk political-entanglement thread. /ai/grok/versions/ for the Grok model family timeline. xAI's row on the Orgs index for the company profile. /orgs/nvidia/financials/ for the NVIDIA customer-concentration footnote that contextualizes xAI's role in NVIDIA's Data Center revenue.
+Cross-references. xAI Leadership for the founders, current executive cohort, the Musk-personal-control governance subsection, and the Musk political-entanglement thread. /ai/grok/versions/ for the Grok model family timeline.
+SpaceX's row on the Orgs index for the parent-company profile (xAI came off the roster when the site flattened subsidiaries under SpaceX in June 2026). /orgs/nvidia/financials/ for the NVIDIA customer-concentration footnote that contextualizes xAI's role in NVIDIA's Data Center revenue.